LTUC/amman-dotnet-401d2/Labs/Day11/README.md

 ## Directions
 You will be creating a web appliction for a student enrollment center.

-1. Using everything you've learned so far about controllers, MVC, and Core - build out:
+1. Using everything you've learned so far about controllers, MVC, and Core - build out a Student Enrollment Site.
    1. Start out with a new Empty web application
       1. Add appropriate NuGet packages
       1. Add proper Middleware and Services